Z Combinator - launchpad for start-ups with futarchy decision markets

 Turning findings into product logic

-Based on these insights, I created a new information architecture to better connect key sections, clarify entry points, and support a more intuitive flow from discovery to action.
-This structure became the foundation for the future UX of the product.
+Based on these findings, I created a new information architecture: connected key sections, clarified entry points, and built a clearer path from proposal discovery to market participation.
+This structure became the foundation for the product’s UX redesign.

 Newly created Info Architecture

-I mapped the flow of entering a proposal market to turn research insights into a clearer and more intuitive user journey.
-It helped identify friction points, simplify the path from discovery to action, and guide stronger UX decisions.
+I mapped the flow of entering a decision market to turn research findings into a clearer and more consistent user journey.
+This helped identify friction points, simplify the transition from viewing to action, and create a foundation for further UX decisions.

 Entering proposal market user flow